PlasmaEngine/PlasmaDocs/Writerside/topics/Documentation/runtime/filesystem.md

 Apart from `plOSFile`, there are a few classes that implement additional file system operations that are only thin abstractions over the operating system.

 **plFileSystemIterator** is a class that allows to iterate over all files and folders in some directory.
 In a game this should rarely be necessary, but in tools this can be very useful.
 Unfortunately it is not guaranteed that this feature can be implemented on all platforms, and each platform might have different features regarding wild-card usage and so on.
-Therefore this class is only available when the preprocessor define `PLASMA_SUPPORTS_FILE_ITERATORS` is defined as `PLASMA_ON`.
+Therefore this class is only available when the preprocessor define `PL_SUPPORTS_FILE_ITERATORS` is defined as `PL_ON`.

 **plFileStats** is a struct that provides information about a file or folder.
 One way to retrieve file stats is through `plOSFile::GetFileStats()`.
-Again, this feature cannot be implemented on all platforms, so it is only available when `PLASMA_SUPPORTS_FILE_STATS` is defined as `PLASMA_ON`.
+Again, this feature cannot be implemented on all platforms, so it is only available when `PL_SUPPORTS_FILE_STATS` is defined as `PL_ON`.

 ## High Level File System